M4deN/M4deN/README.md

 Hello, my name is Alécio Leandro De Medeiros, i'm from brazil currently studying software engineering at the federal technological university of paraná.
 I entered the world of programming in 2018.
-Currently I have studied C, Java, HTML, CSS, MySQL, PostgreeSQL.
+Currently I have studied C, Java, HTML, CSS, MySQL, PostgreeSQL, Git, GiHub.
  I am interested in Learning Python, JavaScript and Ruby.
 I also intend to enter the world of Machine Learning.

 * From [Paraná](https://pt.wikipedia.org/wiki/Paran%C3%A1) Living In [Londrina ](https://pt.wikipedia.org/wiki/Londrina)